sendyhalim/blog/content/posts/reading-checklist/postgresql.md

 database learning sources as I can in the past years, especially the ones that I think (based on experience) will most likely be used.

-We're using postgres at work so it's going to be tailored specifically to it, the checklist should be read in order but nothing stops you to jump around.
+We're using PostgreSQL at work so it's going to be tailored specifically to it, the checklist should be read in order but nothing stops you to jump around.

-## Basic Postgres
+## Basic PostgreSQL
 * [Discovering the Computer Science Behind Postgres Indexes](http://patshaughnessy.net/2014/11/11/discovering-the-computer-science-behind-postgres-indexes)
 * [Following a Select Statement Through Postgres Internals](http://patshaughnessy.net/2014/10/13/following-a-select-statement-through-postgres-internals)
 * [A Look at How Postgres Executes a Tiny Join](http://patshaughnessy.net/2015/11/24/a-look-at-how-postgres-executes-a-tiny-join)